MakerTobey/OpenMicrofluidics/README.md

 ### Open pressure controll

+We are building and testing some of this hardware!
+Please look into the respective project subfolder: https://github.com/MakerTobey/OpenMicrofluidics/tree/master/pressure%20control%20bild%20and%20test

-My own project to build an ardunino based 2-channel pressure controll (pressure derived from a compressor), to be extended and tested: https://www.docubricks.com/viewer.jsp?id=6067044959053384704
+My own project to build an ardunino based 2-channel pressure controll (pressure derived from a compressor), to be extended and tested: https://www.docubricks.com/viewer.jsp?id=6067044959053384704 Also explore our seperate GitHub repository: https://github.com/MakerTobey/uFluid

+This project looks similar and deserves further attention: https://hackaday.io/project/148274-electronic-pressure-regulator, https://github.com/watsaig/ufcs-pc

 A useful manifold for quake-style valves, already build and soon to be tested: https://github.com/GNHua/valve-control